 That's right, these tiny little birds are indeed parrots―in fact, Parrotlets are the smallest birds in the parrot family, even smaller than Budgies!
 It might come as a surprise to many, but the Parrotlet's closest relative is actually the large and impressive Amazon Parrot, which may account for many of the behavioral traits these little birds exhibit.
 They also resemble their larger cousins closely in the looks department, which is why many people affectionately refer to them as "Pocket Parrots."

 They might be small birds, but Parrotlets can live for a very long time.
 On average, a Parrotlet that is well taken care of lives for up to 20 years, but many have lived on even into their 30's.
 For this reason, it is very important that those who are interested in adopting a Parrotlet be sure that they are willing and able to commit a lot of time to care for them.
 These are pets that will be around for a very long time if things go well, so their owners should be prepared to care for them for many years.

 04 of 05

-Parrotlets don't let their size get in the way when it comes to playing and interacting with their owners and other birds.
+Parrotlets have big personalities and don't let their size get in the way when it comes to playing and interacting with their owners and other birds.
 Those who keep pet Parrotlets often report that they have feisty, sassy personalities that seem too big for their little bodies.
 It is important that those who own Parrotlets take the time to handle them every day and provide them with plenty of ways to entertain themselves.
 Otherwise, the birds may become bored and resort to destructive behaviors.
-Proper training from the very beginning will help to shape a Parrotlet into a loving and well behaved pet.Continue to 5 of 5 below.
+Proper training from the very beginning will help to shape a Parrotlet into a loving and well-behaved pet.Continue to 5 of 5 below.

 05 of 05